 Patchy but fun running.

-I knew I’d find it tricky keeping on top of my running while studying.
 In the past, I have used travel time to run into work or elsewhere to make sure I’m getting my training in.
 I’ve even done a 20 mile run before a 10 am shift before, mid winter!
 But motivation does seem to more of an issue for me at the moment.
 Or energy, should I say.
 The mind is willing; the flesh is weak!
 These days, I commute by train into Salford, and 23 miles is just a tad too far at present too incorporate into my morning run.
 One of these days, though, I will do it.

 I managed to stick relatively to plan week of 28th September – 4th October, clocking up just shy of 30 miles for the week.
 However, I missed a couple of planned runs for the week just ending and only clocked up 16.7 miles in total.
 But – and it’s a big but – 5.2 of those miles were at my first ever cross country race.

 5.2 miles on a cross country course, I’ve decided, are worth about 10 times what I’ve been doing on flat canal paths!

 The race was at Woodbank Park in Stockport and, for us ladies, the course was 2 small laps and 2 large laps, according to the website information.
 I managed to glance at the course map the night before the race.